 - UNICEF Canada Volunteer opportunities

-- United Nations Association in Canada – UN Professional Placements Programme Eligibility: Canadian citizens with a minimum of a bachelor degree Unpaid, must pay organization to participate.
+- United Nations Association in Canada – International Development & Diplomacy Internship Programme (IDDIP) Eligibility: Canadian citizens with a minimum of a bachelor degree Unpaid, must pay organization to participate.

 - United Nations Institute for Disarmament Unpaid internships for undergraduate and graduate students.